-The aim of the Physical Education program is to provide involvement in physical activity in a way that promotes benefits for the participants.
-Physical Education aims to provide students with the opportunity to develop knowledge, skills and experiences to assist them to prepare for participation in physical activity: improve their health and lifestyle: engage in self-reflection activities and gain opportunities for personal development.
+The purpose of the course is to enthuse students with a joy for movement, and enhance the development of lifelong physical activity habits.
+Physical Education aims to provide students with the opportunity to develop knowledge, skills and experiences to assist them to prepare for participation in physical activity, improve their health and lifestyle, engage in self-reflection activities, develop personal and social skills, and gain opportunities for personal development.
+These include: